 Everyone at work has a responsibility for health and safety, both physical and psychological.
 You must make sure that violence does not create a risk to your own or anyone else’s health and safety.

 As a worker, you must take reasonable care of your own health and safety in your place of work, and the health and safety of others who may be affected by your actions.
 You must also follow any reasonable instructions given by the person who conducts a business or undertaking (PCBU).

 As a person conducting a business or undertaking (PCBU), you have a primary duty of care to ensure the health and safety of your workers and others in your place of work.
 You must provide and maintain, so far as is reasonably practicable, a safe and healthy working environment.
 You must also talk with your workers (and with other PCBUs when required) about health and safety issues.

 Following a four-step risk management process will help your business meet its responsibilities under work health and safety (WHS) laws.

-The first step is to identify work-related violence hazards in your place of work.
+The first step is to identify potential for work-related violence and aggression in your place of work.
 This means looking at everything from the work environment to work tasks, how they’re carried out, and the way work is designed and managed.